isaacgounton/ai_agents_az/episode_8/guide-instagram.md

 # Setting up Instagram for automations with n8n

-## Convert the Instagram account to a business account
+## Convert the Instagram account to a professional account

 > [!IMPORTANT]
-> Converting the Instagram account to a business account will make the account public
+> Converting the Instagram account to a professional (business or creator) account will make the account public

-In the Instagram application, follow these steps to convert your account to a business account.
+In the Instagram application, follow these steps to convert your account to a professional account.

 <table>
   <tr>